silverstripe/silverstripe-userhelp-content/docs/en/01_Managing_your_website/02_Managing_Roles_And_Permissions.md

 If you wish to add a new member instead of choosing from an already established member, click the button ***Add Member***.

 <div class="note" markdown="1">
 Users can be in multiple groups.
 If you delete a user from a group, they are only removed from that group, not from the system.
 To fully delete a user, you need to be in the root of Security.
-To reach the security group root click the link ***Security*** or the ***Back*** button which is shown as a left arrow in the north toolbar.
+To reach the security group root click the link ***Security*** or the ***Back*** button which is shown as a left arrow in the Navigation toolbar.
 </div>

 ## Editing and deleting groups